msillano/tuyaDAEMON/tuyaDEAMON.things/README.md

 _New Constraints, syntax update_ :
 1. in 'alldevices' the 'device' field is required (references the thing's device).
 If missed, all dPs go to 'specialthings'.
 2. In the absence of the 'id', when not required by TuyaDAEMON (e.g. virtual devices), it is replaced by the name or by TuyaID from the wizard.
 3. All 'share' are exported to 'alldevices' with a unique 'name' (decoration) for cross reference.
+4. In gateway devices, the word 'gateway' (or 'Gateway') MUST be present in 'thingName' or 'TuyaName' (e.g. 'multi_gateway', 'Zbee Gateway').

 ***Goals:***